fullstacktf/myment-front/CONTRIBUTING.md

 ### Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature")
+* Use the past tense ("Added feature" not "Add feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line